-Three preliminary conditions are necessary to approach a working democratic system at the international level.
+Three preliminary conditions are necessary to approach to a working democratic system at the international level.
 First of all, the need for international democracy does not assert itself at the beginning of a process of integration.
 It rises at a stage of the integration process when the erosion of national decision-making institutions has developed and is largely perceived.
-This implies the existence of common problems that national governments cannot resolve on their own.
-Therefore, initiatives to keep economy and/or security under citizens' control can be undertaken.
+This implies the existence of common problems which national governments cannot resolve on their own.
+Therefore, initiatives to keep under citizens' control economy and/or security can be undertaken.

-Second, preliminary conditions of a stable international order (regional or global) are institutions that stem violence.
-As stated by Kelsen, courts represent the first step on the way to the establishment of a legal order.
-In fact, democratic institutions cannot survive in an environment characterized by violence.
-Furthermore, it is to be stressed that the democratic structure of member states is a necessary, albeit insufficient prerequisite of international democracy.
-In fact, elections at supranational level cannot take place if the voting right is not recognized at national level.
+Secondly, preliminary conditions of a stable international order (regional or global) are institutions that stem violence.
+As stated by Kelsen, courts represent the first step on the way of the establishment of a legal order.
+In fact, democratic institutions cannot survive in an environment characterised by violence.
+Furthermore, it is to be stressed that the democratic structure of member states is a necessary, albeit insufficient, prerequisite of international democracy.
+In fact, elections at supranational level cannot take place if the voting right is not recognised at national level.

-Third, democracy beyond state borders is the great innovation of the federalist design.
+Thirdly, democracy beyond state borders is the great innovation of the federalist design.
 Its significance lies in the fact that states submit their will to decisions made according to the majority principle.
-That principle marks the dividing line between intergovernmental co-operation and supranational organization.
+That principle marks the dividing line between intergovernmental co-operation and supranational organisation.
 It is the vehicle to go beyond the narrow idea of national interest, the basic principle on which international relations still rest.
 The unanimity principle and the right of veto prevent the assertion of the idea of a general interest of a union or a community of states.

-No accurate definition of international democracy appears in the League of Nations and the UN Statutes, which are organizations of states, not of citizens.
-The International Labour Organization (ILO) is the first international organization that rejected the unanimity rule since 1919 and asserted the majority voting rule in the International Labour Conference (Claude 1956, 129).
-The evolution of the contemporary world society shows a growing role of majority voting in international organizations.
+No accurate definition of international democracy appears in the League of Nations and the UN Statutes, which are organisations of states not of citizens.
+The ILO is the first international organisation which rejected the unanimity rule since 1919 and asserted the majority voting rule in the International Labor Conference (Claude 1956, 129).
+The evolution of the contemporary world society shows a growing role of the majority voting in international organisations.
 To cite a single example, the UN General Assembly operates without the veto principle in carrying out its functions.